MBCProject/mbc-markdown/yfaq/README.md

 * If the mapping of a behavior is unclear, mark it for further consideration and move on.
 An uncertain mapping often becomes clearer later in the process.
 * Analysis reports often contain initial compromise information that is out of scope of MBC (i.e., activity beyond the malware code).

-### What are objectives? ###
-**Objectives** correspond to the intentions behind malware behaviors.
-For example, malware may use [Hooking](../credential-access/hooking.md) (behavior) to load and execute code within the context of another process either to hide its execution (defense evasion objective), to gain elevated privileges (privilege escalation objective), or to access the process's memory (credential access objective).

 ### How should methods be used? ###

 **Methods** are variations of behaviors and are provided to help explain behaviors.
 Although it would be hard to enumerate all methods associated with a behavior, our aim is to define those most commonly used by malware.
 Methods may be referenced in analyses as a refinement of behaviors.

-### What are micro-behaviors? ###

-**Micro-behaviors** are low-level malware behaviors that support other objectives and behaviors.

 ### When should micro-behaviors be used? ###